anteoas/broch/README.md

 ; derived units are similar, but also takes a unit-map giving their composition (b/defunit meters-per-second :speed "m/s" {meters 1 seconds -1} 1) ;=> #'my-ns/meters-per-second
-; Also note that since these units are alrady defined, running the `defunit` forms above would print warnings like ; "WARN: a unit with symbol m already exists!
+; Also note that since these units are already defined, running the `defunit` forms above would print warnings like ; "WARN: a unit with symbol m already exists!
 Overriding..."
 ; You probably don't want to override taken symbols, make up a new one instead.